Semidefinite programming relaxations for linear semi-infinite polynomial programming: introduction

 5pt This paper is organized as follows.
 We introduce some notation and preliminaries in Section \ref{sec::pre}.
-Depending on whether $S$ is compact or not, two SDP relaxation methods and a stopping criterion are proposed in Section \ref{section::SDPrelax} for $(\ref{eq::lsipp})$.
-In Section \ref{sec::special}, we consider the application of the proposed relaxation approach to the special LSIPP problem reformulated from a polynomial optimization problem.
-A conclusion is made in Section \ref{sec::conclusion}.
+SDP relaxations of LSIPP problems and the convergence rate analysis is given in Section \ref{section::SDPrelax}, where we also discuss how to verify the compactness of feasible sets of LSIPP problems.
+In Section~\ref{sec::extension}, we extend the SDP relaxation method to more general semi-infinite programming problems.
+Some conclusions are made in Section \ref{sec::conclusion}.